Bangil: History

-The city was also the place where Untung Surapati's last war against the Dutch's VOC in 1706 took place and also where he died.
+The town was also the place where Untung Surapati's last war against the Dutch's VOC in 1706 took place and also where he died.
 Suropati's force tried to defend the fortification wall surrounding Bangil with its artillery, but eventually the Dutch, led by Govert Knol, defeated him and took over the town, where they lost about 400 to 500 soldiers of the Madurese.